zendesk/link-dane/docs/SETUP.md

 # Setup

-This guide explains how to install and setup your Link-SF.
+This guide explains how to install and setup your Link-Dane.

 ## Prerequisites

 ### Accounts

-Link-SF is designed to be free to setup and free to run.
+Link-Dane is designed to be free to setup and free to run.
 Since hosting files is cheap, we've decided to build a [static site](https://en.wikipedia.org/wiki/Static_web_page).

 * [Firebase](https://firebase.google.com/console):  Firebase is the only required account, and it's completely free.
 It will provide everything we need to get up and running, including database storage, authentication, and hosting.